Jakob-Bach/Alternative-Feature-Selection/README.md

 ## Publications

-> Bach, Jakob, and Klemens Böhm.
-"Alternative feature selection with user control"
+> Bach, Jakob, and Klemens Böhm (2024): "Alternative feature selection with user control"

 is published in the [International Journal of Data Science and Analytics](https://link.springer.com/journal/41060).
 You can find the paper [here](https://doi.org/10.1007/s41060-024-00527-8).
 You can find the corresponding complete experimental data (inputs as well as results) on [*RADAR4KIT*](https://doi.org/10.35097/1975).
 Use the tags `run-2023-06-23` and `evaluation-2024-03-19` for reproducing the experiments.

-> Bach, Jakob.
-"Finding Optimal Diverse Feature Sets with Alternative Feature Selection"
+> Bach, Jakob (2023): "Finding Optimal Diverse Feature Sets with Alternative Feature Selection"

 is published on [*arXiv*](https://arxiv.org/).
 You can find the paper [here](https://doi.org/10.48550/arXiv.2307.11607).